Canon T6 vs Leica X-U Typ 113

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 3m).

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the T6 and the X-U Typ 113 in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the T6 and the X-U Typ 113 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon T6 vs Leica X-U Typ 113